I'm not very fond of using the English terminology 'countertenor'.

 (see the book 'The Countertenor' by Peter Giles, 1982).

-Therefor I prefer 'ALTUS', an older and more 'continental' term, literally meaning 'the highest' (of men's voices) in general, so very appropriate to define my role in the Egidius Kwartet in particular.
+Therefor I prefer 'ALTUS', an older and more 'continental' term, literally meaning 'the highest' (of men's voices) in general.

 In fact, from a historical point of view, the label countertenor was used for a much lower voice or tessitura than mine.